 When set to On, the system power will resume the system from a power saving mode if there is any VGA activity.
+Default is Off.

 LPT & COM Default: LPT/COM

 When this item is enabled, the system will restart the power-saving timeout counters when any activity is detected on the serial ports, or the parallel port.